 Choosing From The Best Halong Bay Cruises

-Although there are numerous Vietnam cruise companies from budget to luxury, they all seem to offer similar packages that include single day trips or multiple day, overnight expeditions.
-We were told that the differences in price would be apparent, not just in the quality of the junk boat but also in the food and the experience of the tour guides too.
+Although there are numerous Vietnam cruise companies from budget to luxurious, they all seem to offer similar packages that include single day trips or overnight expeditions.
+We were told that the differences in price would be apparent, not just in the quality of the boat but also in the food and the experience of the tour guides too.

 We settled on a mid-range company, AClass Cruises for our trip.
-While not a luxury operations, they are also not one of the budget cruises (which we heard so many horror stories about!).
-Once we settled on a company, we had one more choice to make: How many nights.
+While not a luxury operation, they are also not one of the budget cruises (which we heard some horror stories about!).
+Once we settled on a company, we had one more choice to make: How many nights?

 Halong Bay Cruise Options

 Although we were on a budget, we knew a Halong Bay day tour would not be long enough for us.
-We wanted to experience a Halong Bay junk boat overnight so that we could wake up at sea.
-However, the biggest decision for us was the how many days on the boat: Should we go on a Halong Bay 2-day cruise…or push our budget for a better experience on a 3-day cruise?
+We wanted to experience a Halong Bay boat overnight so that we could wake up at sea.
+However, the biggest decision for us was the how many days on the boat: Should we go on a Halong Bay 2-day cruise…or push our budget for a 3-day cruise?

-Halong Bay Cruise Overnight For 1 Or 2 Nights?
+Halong Bay Cruise for 1 or 2 Nights?

 We knew we wanted to be on a Halong Bay overnight boat – but we had to consider three major factors when choosing between a Halong Bay 1-night cruise or 2-night trip: Time, Money and Experience.
-And the 2-Night Halong Bay Cruise quickly became the clear winner.
+The 2-Night Halong Bay Cruise quickly became the clear winner.

-How the Halong Bay 2-night cruise won us over was the advantage of having a full day on the water that was further from the crowds.
-A Halong Bay 3-day cruise features deeper bay exploration with a more intimate group of travelers.
+How the Halong Bay 2-night cruise won us over was the advantage of having a full day on the water away from the crowds.
+A Halong Bay 3-day cruise features deeper exploration with a more intimate group of travelers.

-Halong Bay was what lured us to Vietnam in the first place, so we were willing to stretch our budget for an extra day on the sea amidst the giant landmasses.
-We feel we made the right choice; because in hindsight, the full day of Halong Bay sightseeing was one of the highlights of our time in Vietnam.
+Halong Bay was what lured us to Vietnam in the first place, so we were willing to stretch our budget for an extra day on the sea amidst the giant karsts.
+We know we made the right choice, because the full day of Halong Bay sightseeing was one of the highlights of our time in Vietnam!

-Read traveler reviews and check for the best prices for Halong Bay Cruises on Booking.com!
+Read reviews and check prices for Halong Bay Cruises!

-Our first day was highlighted by getting our first glimpse of the bay, meeting the crew and fellow passengers, swimming in the sea and feasting on on-board fare.
+Our first day was highlighted by getting that first glimpse of the bay, meeting the crew and fellow passengers, swimming in the sea and feasting on Vietnamese fare.

 As we traveled from Hanoi to Halong Bay, our on-bus tour guide provided useful information about the area and gave us insight to customs and modern life in today’s Vietnam.
 Although we were eager to get to Halong Bay, we were enthralled by the passing scenery.
 We drove through the countryside passing villages and small towns along the way, giving us our first look at Vietnam outside of Hanoi.